qiaoen17/tp/docs/UserGuide.md

 ### Deleting a tutorial : `deletetut`

-Deletes a tutorial in the tutorial list.
+This feature allows you to delete a tutorial from SETA.

 Format: `deletetut INDEX`